JackMing/Hadoop-2.6.0-on-USC-HPCC-Clusters/README.md

           source setup.sh
           setup-and-start-hadoop-on-hpcc

 3. After the setup, you can submit your hadoop job as you want.
-You can also manage the HDFS by the command `hdfs`.
+You can also manage the HDFS by the command hdfs
 4. Please remember to copy your output file out from the HDFS each time you finish your operation.
 The HDFS will be erased after you leave the cluster or the running time exceeds the walltime limit you set up before.